leoncross/bank-tech-test/README.md

 10/01/2012 || 1000.00 || || 1000.00
 ```

-Open up the index.html or the SpecRunner and navigate to the console.
+Open up the index.html and navigate to the console.
 From here, copy the following commands into the console.

 ```